pranabekka/pranabekka.github.io/content/drafts/bean-markup-design-doc.md

   level 4 and below can use generic block syntax
 - metadata
 - footnotes
-- custom elements and extension \
+- custom elements/components and extension \
   implementation dependent to start with \
   although i'd prefer a scheme or newer/custom lisp \
   use something like jsx components
-- disable elements
+- disable elements with config \
+  implementation dependent
 - namespaces/modules/imports/something

 ## Prior art